 Dodge Charger 440 R/T Overview

-The fastest model in the Charger lineup was the 440 R/T. It came standard with a 7.2-liter Magnum 440 OHV V8 engine, producing 380 horsepower.
+The fastest model in the Dodge Charger lineup was the 440 R/T. It came standard with a 7.2-liter Magnum 440 OHV V8 engine, producing 380 horsepower.

 However, a modification with a 426 Hemi engine rated at 425 horsepower was also available.
 Additionally, a Six Pack variant with three double-barrel carburetors was offered, though these were relatively less common.